FHIR/fhir-tools-ig/input/pagecontent/parameterized-valuesets.md

 ```

 #### Notes:
-* The expression SHALL be a FHIRPath expression, using a restricted subset of the [FHIRPath](http://hl7.org/fhir/fhirpath.html) specification.
+* §The expression SHALL be a FHIRPath expression, using a restricted subset of the [FHIRPath](http://hl7.org/fhir/fhirpath.html) specification§.
 The following functions SHALL not be used, and servers do not make them available:
   * `resolve()`
   * `elementDefinition()`
   * `slice()`